-COVID-19 lockdowns and returning to school
+COVID-19 isolation, quarantine or lockdown and returning to school

 Returning to school is important because children need in-person learning and social interactions for their overall development and their social and emotional wellbeing.

-The return to school will look different in different parts of Australia, depending on state, territory and local restrictions and rules.
+Returning to school will look different in different parts of Australia, depending on state, territory and local restrictions and rules.